-Regulatory compliance and data privacy issues have long been an IT security nightmare – and the EU’s General Data Protection Regulation (GDPR), which took effect May 25, 2018, is returning IT compliance issues to the forefront of corporate concerns.
+Regulatory compliance and data privacy issues have long been an IT security nightmare.
+And since the EU’s General Data Protection Regulation (GDPR) took effect May 25, 2018, IT compliance issues have been at the forefront of corporate concerns.

-GDPR, the EU’s data privacy and “right to be forgotten” regulation, has made the stakes of a data breach higher than ever.
-The GDPR – and parallel regs such as France’s Digital Republic Bill – can expose multinational organizations to hefty financial penalties, additional rules for disclosing data breaches, and increased scrutiny of the adequacy of their data security.
+GDPR, the EU’s flagship data privacy and “right to be forgotten” regulation, has made the stakes of a data breach higher than ever.
+GDPR (among other legal requirements in the EU and elsewhere) can expose multinational organizations to hefty financial penalties, additional rules for disclosing data breaches, and increased scrutiny of the adequacy of their data security.

-The GDPR provision that will keep IT security teams busiest is Article 32, which requires “a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing” of personal data.
+The GDPR provision that may keep IT security teams busiest is Article 32, which requires “a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing” of personal data.

 GDPR-style data privacy laws came to the U.S. with the California Consumer Privacy Act (CCPA) effective Jan.
 1, 2020.
+Some other states have since enacted their own privacy laws, beginning with Virginia’s Consumer Data Protection Act (CDPA).
 But those aren’t the only laws or regulations that affect IT security teams.
-There are plenty of others to worry anyone with words like “compliance,” “privacy” and “security” in their job title, from CSOs on down.
-In our compliance glossary at the end of this article, we list more than a dozen laws and regulations to keep you up at night.
+There are plenty of others to worry anyone with job titles that include terms like “compliance,” “privacy,” and “security,” from CSOs on down.

 The first thing to understand is that, when determining which statutes and regulations apply to you, the kind of organization you are matters less than the kinds of data you are handling, although there is often an overlap between the two.